 cepezed made the architectural design of the transformation.
 The office was commissioned by the R Creators, the consortium formed by Strukton, Ballast Nedam and Facilicom, that undertook

-cepezed takes care of the architectural design of the transformation.
-The office is commissioned for this by the R Creators consortium formed by Strukton, Ballast Nedam and Facilicom, that won the tendering of the DBFMO-assignment with an exploitation term of 20 years.
-Fokkema & Partners Architecten are involved for the interior design of the new complex and Rijnboutt for the aspect of urban planning.
+the Design, Build, Finance, Maintain & Operate (DBFMO) assignment with an exploitation term of 20 years.
+Fokkema & Partners Architecten was involved for the interior design of the new complex and Rijnboutt for the aspect of urban planning.

 The original complex was characterized by a pronounced diversity of volumes of varying heights and floor sizes as well as meandering façades with smoked-glass solar shading.
 In the redevelopment designed by cepezed, radical adaptations have been combined with part demolition, new-build expansion and a completely new urban embedding over several height levels.
 A transparent and double-height plinth contains general functions such as the entrance zone, a café, restaurant and flexible workspaces.
 The existing 12-storey building houses all the office functions, and the characteristic octagonal concrete columns have been left completely visible.
 Removal of the many interior walls has resulted in more light, air, openness and transparency.
 In the existing building, hybrid ceiling islands specially engineered for the project mean that lowered ceilings are no longer necessary there and thanks to the limited storey height, there is still a maximum of spatial quality.
 The meeting centre is located in an extension with eight high storeys.
 The new and existing buildings come together in a transparent atrium and a transport zone with lifts and staircases.